Frequently Asked Questions

 Moreover, you will find that the skills debate teaches you (logical reasoning, research, argument construction, critical thinking) will make your academic career much more fruitful.

 While we place a high premium on competitive excellence, ESU Debate measures its overall success by the professional accomplishments of its competitors during their time here and after.
 If you put forth the effort, ESU Debate will catapult you into a running-start at a successful life, never the other way around.

 What type of resources does the ESU Debate team have at its disposal?

 A bunch.
 First, technology.
-We travel with two portable printers, one portable scanner, as much flow-paper as we need, and two video cameras.
-We have our own copying machine in our squad room, three desktop, and several scanners.
-The squad room and all of its gadgets are accessible to debaters 24/7/365 (as a debater, you get a “late pass” that allows you to study, work, or just hang out in the squadroom anytime of day or night).
+We can travel with printers, scanners, video cameras, and as much flow paper as we need.
+The squad room has desktops and printers, and all of its gadgets are accessible to debaters 24/7/365 (as a debater, you get a “late pass” that allows you to study, work, or just hang out in the squadroom anytime of day or night).

 Second, space.
 ESU Debate has two squad rooms (one for work, one for practice).

 Third, files.
-ESU has mountains (5 filing cabinets and 15 tubs) of backfiles from previous seasons.
+ESU has mountains of backfiles from previous seasons.
 In this way, we build on the research and success of every prior generation of debaters.

 Fourth, introductory materials.
 ESU Debate has introductory academic material for almost all of the more complex authors that are frequently read in college debate.
 If you do not know what Zizek is talking about, we have a book that will tell you.
 Same with Foucault, Lacan, Butler, Baudrilliard, etc.